CodeGator/CG.Linq.MongoDb/README.md

 #### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Linq.MongoDb/issues)

+We have a discussion group [HERE](https://github.com/CodeGator/CG.Linq.MongooDb/discussions)

+#### Is there any documentation?
+There is developer documentation [HERE](https://codegator.github.io/CG.Linq.MongooDb/)

+We also blog about projects like this one on our website, [HERE](http://www.codegator.com)